 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-College Factual ranked U of Delaware as #92 out of 1,727 colleges and universities in the country on its 2020 Best Colleges list.
-This puts it in the top 10% of all schools in the nation.
+According to College Factual's 2024 analysis, UD is ranked #107 out of 2,238 schools in the nation that were analyzed for overall quality.
+This puts it in the top 5% of all schools in the nation.

-About 70% of students accepted to U of Delaware submitted their SAT scores.
-When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 570 and 660.
-Math scores were between 560 and 670.
+About 31% of students accepted to UD submitted their SAT scores.
+When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 585 and 670.
+Math scores were between 570 and 670.